epinio/docs/src/installation/install_epinio_on_public_cloud.md

 ### Create a GKE cluster

-If you don't have an existing cluster, follow the [quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) to create a GKE cluster.
+If you do not have an existing cluster, follow the [quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) to create a GKE cluster.
 </details>

 ## Installation on Public Clouds